 The following symptoms arise because in Chinese medicine, the Gallbladder has a unique and important role in both the physical AND mental health of the individual.

 Before reading further, if you haven’t done so already, do first read up about the Gallbladder.

 Acupuncture can treat this when treatment is supported by the right support for the individual.
-She or he needs a loving and encouraging environment, and given this with good nutrition and educational help can become much stronger mentally.
+A loving and encouraging environment helps, and with good nutrition and education makes for a much stronger mentally.

 People like this may need help learning to govern their emotions: exercise, competitive sports and meditation can all help.